bh107/benchpress/doc/source/install.rst

 The installation method of choice is based on what you want to do with Benchpress.
 Recommendations are as follows.

  * Install Benchpress as a Python packages from PyPi if your sole intent is to `run` benchmarks.
- * Use benchpress directly from clone/tarball if you intend to modify it.
+ * Use Benchpress directly from clone/tarball if you intend to modify it.
 Such as adding benchmarks, changing commands or benchmark suites.

 .. note:: Benchpress is designed to work, with minimal friction, in an environment where the user has limited system permissions.
 Such as shared computing environments, clusters and supercomputers.
 A system-wide installation of Benchpress is therefore untested.
 However, it should work if write permission is assigned to Benchpress users for the ``benchmarks`` folder.